How to use Mediathread

 Example: Chrome Extension

 4. You will be asked if you want to collect or open in Mediathread.
-To continue searching, click on collect, to analyze click on Open in Mediathread
+To stay on the website and continue searching, click on collect.
+To go to Mediathread and analyze the item, click on Open in Mediathread

 **You cannot collect images from google drive.